 - Outback Steakhouse.
 All military service members and first responders qualify for a 10% heroes discount off their entire check at Outback Steakhouse.
 You must show a valid state or federal service ID to get this deal.

 - Wawa.
 All Wawa convenience stores are offering free coffee to health care workers and first responders during the COVID-19 crisis.
-The chain has not announced an end date for this promotion and does not specify whether ID is required.
+To get this deal, simply state your profession to the checkout clerk.
+ID is not required.
+The chain has not announced an end date for this promotion.

 Health & Wellness